mwambajoakim/html_basics/README.md

 Besides the *navigation bar*, the homepage has an *about* section and a section that gives a brief of my achievements.

 In each of these sections I used the ``` <section> ``` tag to divide the areas into sections.
 It will also provide good ground for when I will style the website.

+# Other Pages
+## Projects Page

+The projects page has the links to the different projects I have been doing.
+These projects are in ``` <div> ```s again so that it becomes easier to style the pages later.